cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 a primary cluster capable of accepting write connections.

 !!!
 Warning
-    Cloud Native PostgreSQL does not perform any cross-cluster switchover or failover at the moment.
+    CloudNativePG does not perform any cross-cluster switchover or failover at the moment.
 Such operation must be performed manually or delegated to a multi-cluster/federated cluster aware authority.
     Each PostgreSQL cluster is independent from any other.